How should I price my artworks?

 - Exhibiting success and other accomplishments in the art world

 - How long you have been selling for

 - Further costs, including commission charges and gallery guidelines, need also to be taken into account.

 - If you find yourself consistently selling the majority of your output over an extended period of time, you should consider upping your hourly rate, or applying a 10% increase to your existing prices.

 - Can you justify the price?
 Can you break it down and explain it to another person?
 If not, it might make sense to review your pricing.

-Kindly note that we use European Central Bank’s daily exchange rate to convert prices between USD, GBP and EUR which are a “live rate” that gets updated daily.
+Kindly note that we use European Central Bank’s daily exchange rate to convert prices between USD, GBP, CAD, AUD, and EUR with rates getting updated weekly.